nodejs/node/doc/api/esm.md

 [the dual CommonJS/ES module packages section][].

-**Warning**: Introducing the `"exports"` field prevents consumers of a package from using any entry points that are not defined, including the `package.json`.
-This will likely be a breaking change.
+**Warning**: Introducing the `"exports"` field prevents consumers of a package from using any entry points that are not defined, including the `package.json` (e.g. `require('your-package/package.json')`. **This will likely be a breaking change.**

 To make the introduction of `"exports"` non-breaking, ensure that every previously supported entry point is exported.
-It is best to explicitly specify entry points so that the package's public API is well-defined.
+It is best to explicitly specify entry points so that the package’s public API is well-defined.
 For example, a project that previous exported `main`, `lib`, `feature`, and the `package.json` could use the following `package.exports`:

 ```json